storm-os/storm-framework/README.md

 ### 🚀 Introduction

-**Cyber-Pentest** is a cyber tool suite specifically designed to assist cybersecurity professionals, bug bounty hunters, and researchers in the cybersecurity phase **information gathering (reconnaissance)** and **initial vulnerability analysis**.
+**Storm-Framework** is a cyber tool suite specifically designed to assist cybersecurity professionals, bug bounty hunters, and researchers in the cybersecurity phase **information gathering (reconnaissance)** and **initial vulnerability analysis**.
 This tool aims to simplify the initial steps in the penetration testing process (pentest).

 ### ⚠️ Important Warning & Legal Disclaimer